A unique approach by targeting pathogenic effects of human endogenous retroviruses

 The human endogenous retroviruses (HERVs) appear to have a critical significance in certain diseases, at the crossroads of genetics, virology and physiopathology.

 A human endogenous retrovirus, the Multiple Sclerosis associated retrovirus (MSRV), is a member of the HERV-W family.
 The retrovirus MSRV has been initially isolated in cell cultures from patients affected with Multiple Sclerosis in the 90’s.
-MSRV is normally latent in the genome of individuals, but it can be re-activated by certain co-factors and then expresses a pathogenic envelope protein (MSRV-Env).
+MSRV is normally latent in the genome of individuals, but it can be re-activated by certain co-factors, such as viruses of the herpes family, and then expresses a pathogenic envelope protein (MSRV-Env).

 The retrovirus MSRV appears to be a major triggering and aggravating factor in the development and progression of some neurological diseases.
-Depending on environmental co-factors, the retrovirus MSRV could be involved in both Multiple Sclerosis and Schizophrenia.
+Depending on environmental co-factors and target organs, the retrovirus MSRV could be involved in Multiple Sclerosis, type 1 diabetes, Chronic Inflammatory Demyelinating Polyneuropathy or Schizophrenia.